161chihuahuas/dusk/howto.md

 ### Installation

-The fastest way to install dusk is running the install script from the console on a Debian-based system.
+The fastest way to install dusk is running the install script from the Terminal on macOS or Debian Linux.
 Using [Tails](https://tails.net/) with persistence on a USB or inside a virtual machine on any operating system is recommended for additional security, but not required.

 ```
 curl -o- https://rundusk.org/install.sh | bash
 ```

 You may be prompted for your password.
+Follow any prompts to complete the installation.
+Once finished, you can run `dusk` from your Terminal or launch it from your applications menu!
+Feel free to skip right to the [Basics](#basics).

+If you'd like to isolate dusk from the rest of your operating system, you might prefer to run a Virtual Machine as described in the next section.

 #### Virtualization